-Under the code provision E.1.2, the chairman of the board should attend the annual general meeting.
-The chairman of the board, Mr. Cheung Wai Tung was unable to attend the annual general meeting of the Company held on 13 September 2010 as he was on business trip for other important business engagement.
-However, an executive director of the Company, present at the annual general meeting who then took the chair of that meeting in accordance with the Bye-Laws of the Company.
+Under the code provision E.1.2, the Chairman of the board should attend the annual general meeting.
+The Chairman of the board, Mr. Chu Bong Foo, was unable to attend the annual general meeting of the Company held on 8 August 2011 as he was on business trip for other important business engagement.
+However, an Executive Director, present at the annual general meeting who then took the chair of that meeting in accordance with the Bye-Laws of the Company.